chanilino/wakewom/README.md

 # Wake Wifi On Mac detection

 This is a script for openwrt.
 The idea is auto power on the wifi when you are going to __use__ it, and auto power off when you are __not__ going to use it.
-Your router power on the wifi when you activate the wifi of your device.
+Your router power on the wifi when you activate the wifi on your device.

 - It powers on the wifi when detects one or more hardware address previously configurated.
 - It powers off the wifi when there is no client connected in a time.
 This time is configurable too.